decmatrix/JASM/README.md

-# JASM-compiler
+# JASM compiler (Aassembler compiler on Java)
-* Text editor and java assembler compiler
+* Text editor and assembler compiler on java
 * Compiler v 3.0 beta
-* Simplified version of assembler compiler and text editor with color themes
+* Simplified version of assembler compiler (intel x16) and text editor with color themes